 of the recommendations.

-SCCM’s ICU Liberation Initiative provides several resources focused on boosting the implementation of the PADIS guideline recommendations by promoting the use of the ABCDEF bundle
+SCCM’s ICU Liberation Initiative provides several resources focused on boosting the implementation of the PADIS guideline recommendations by promoting the use of the ICU Liberation Bundle (A-F)

 in daily ICU practice.